 \section{Introduction}

-With robots and autonomous robots having an increasing penetration across multiple aspects of our society, more attention is being paid to the safety and security aspects in robotic operation~\cite{kirschgens2018robot}.
-The differentiation between safety and security often becomes fuzzy, with the safety term being utilized to refer to human-robot interaction~\cite{bragancca2019brief}, or to the safety of the robot itself~\cite{huang2014rosrv}.
-In either case, safe operation of an autonomous robot requires tight control over the security of the data being used, from data defining mission instructions to sensor data.
-Figure~\ref{fig:concept} shows a layered classification of stages in which information is either collected or processed by an autonomous robotic system.
-This figure extends the cyberattacks categorization in~\cite{clark2017cybersecurity}, and also takes into consideration that the internal processes can be modeled as a software-defined network from a more abstract point of view~\cite{akhunzada2015securing}.
-Many robotic frameworks, such as the Robot Operating System (ROS) fall into this consideration~\cite{rivera2019ros}.
-From the cybersecurity domain point of view, the acquired sensor data needs to be secured as well.
-This represents an additional challenge.
-Therefore, an essential aspect in the operation of autonomous robots is to be able to validate both data being shared among subsystems and external systems (a controller or other robots), but also data defining or characterizing the way the robot, seen as a cyber-physical system, interacts with its environment.
+As robots become increasingly common across many domains and application areas, more attention is being paid to the safety and security aspects of robotic operation~\cite{kirschgens2018robot}.
+The differentiation between safety and security is often ambiguous, with the term \textit{safety} typically being used to refer to human--robot interaction~\cite{bragancca2019brief} or to the protection of the robot from physical damage~\cite{huang2014rosrv}.
+However, what is typically overlooked is that safe operation of an autonomous robot is inherently tied to having tight security of the data involved, including sensor data and data defining mission instructions.
+Fig.~\ref{fig:concept} shows a classification of stages in which information is either collected or processed by an autonomous robot.
+The classification in Fig.~\ref{fig:concept} extends the cyberattacks categorization defined in~\cite{clark2017cybersecurity}.
+It also models the software processes as a network~\cite{akhunzada2015securing}, which corresponds with many robotic frameworks, such as the Robot Operating System (ROS)~\cite{rivera2019ros}.
+In this classification in Fig.~\ref{fig:concept}, the acquired sensor data needs to be both secured and validated, which is essential from a cybersecurity point of view and represents an unresolved challenge.
+For secure operation of autonomous robots, it is essential to be able to validate the data being shared among subsystems and external systems (e.g., a controller or other robots) and the data defining or characterizing the way the robot interacts with its environment.

-A relevant precedent in securing multi-robot cooperation was introduced by Castelló Ferrer et al. in~\cite{ferrer2019secure}, where the authors leveraged Merkle trees to cope with byzantine robots in cooperative missions within swarms of robots.
+A relevant precedent in securing multi-robot cooperation was introduced by Castell\'o Ferrer et al. in~\cite{ferrer2019secure}, in which the authors leveraged Merkle trees to improve the security and secrecy of swarm robotics missions.
 The main novelty of their work is the introduction of a framework for validating data in robots without relying on the data itself, by encoding mission instructions in Merkle trees.
 Merkle trees are cryptographic structures that enable validation of data through cryptographic proofs that do not involve the data itself.